 How to Fix Facebook and Instagram oEmbed Issue

 The best way to fix the Facebook and Instagram oEmbed issue is by using a plugin.
-Here, we have got four different plugins that you can use to fix the issues:
+Here, we have four different plugins that you can use to fix the problems:

 Below, we will cover each method using all of these four plugins separately.
 So, you can choose your preferred option from there.